erikalvarez418/cybersecurity-projects/WhyKQLMapsAreEssentialforCEOsandNon-TechPeople.md

 ---

-In short, this query provides a count of successful logins, along with details like where the user is logging in from 🌐.
+In short, this query provides a count of successful logins, along with details like where the user is logging in from.
 ---

 ### **Your KQL Query**